-- A design-led approach should be taken for all proposals.
-In doing so, applicants will be expected to be informed by the Mattishall Design Guide and Code document and the Breckland Design Guidance (once it is adopted as a Supplementary Planning Document by Breckland District Council): - 2.
+- 1. As appropriate to their scale, nature and location, development proposals should take a design-led approach.
+In addition, development proposals should be informed by the Mattishall Design Guide and Code document and the Breckland Design Guidance. - 2.
 This means proposals will need to: - comply with the overarching design guidance statements as far as they are applicable to the development scheme; and - comply with the design codes that are associated with each of the overarching design guidance statements, wherever possible.
-Where a development proposal is unable to meet a code, it must be demonstrated how the design achieves the corresponding design guidance statement. - 3.
-Descriptions as to how a development complies with this policy should be provided in the Design and Access Statement or Planning Statement, as applicable.
+Where a development proposal is unable to meet a code, it must be demonstrated how the design achieves the corresponding design guidance statement.